Kentish Town: History

 A network of streets in the East of Kentish Town has streets named after places or persons connected with Christ Church, Oxford viz: Oseney, Busby, Gaisford, Caversham, Islip, Wolsey, Frideswide, Peckwater & Hammond.
-All these streets lay behind a pub that was known as the Oxford Arms until 2023.
+All these streets lay behind a pub that was known as the Oxford Tavern until 2023.
 Some of the freehold of these streets is still in the name of Christ Church Oxford.

 A network of streets in the north of Kentish Town was part of a large estate owned by St John's College, Cambridge.
 Lady Margaret Road is named after Lady Margaret Beaufort, foundress of St John's College.
 Burghley Road is named after Lord Burghley, Chancellor to Elizabeth I and benefactor of St John's.
 Similarly, College Lane, Evangelist Road and Lady Somerset Road are street names linked to the estate of St John's College.

 In 1912 the Church of St Silas the Martyr (designed by architect Ernest Charles Shearman) was finally erected and consecrated, and by December of that year it became a parish in its own right.
 It can still be seen today along with the church of St Luke with St Paul and the Church of St Barnabas (handed over to the Greek Orthodox Church in 1957).
 The present Church of England parish church is St Benet and All Saints, Lupton Street.

 In his poem Parliament Hill Fields, Sir John Betjeman refers to "the curious Anglo-Norman parish church of Kentish Town".
 This possibly refers to the former parish Church of St John Kentish Town.

 Kentish Town Road contains one of London's many disused Tube stations.
 South Kentish Town tube station was closed in June 1924 after strike action at the Lots Road Power Station meant the lift could not be used.
 It never reopened as a station, although it was used as an air raid shelter during World War II.
 The distinctive building is now occupied underground by a massage shop and on ground level by a 'Cash Converters' pawn shop at the corner of Kentish Town Road and Castle Road.
 There have been proposals to rebuild the station.